 The teaching cluster

 The Teaching cluster is used to support teaching courses, especially MSc courses and the Machine Learning Practical.
+It has now been merged into the Informatics Compute Facility (ICF) as the Teaching partition.

 The Slurm job scheduler